Signage and rules of conduct

 6. If grazing animals block the path, keep as far away as possible!

-Pay attention to fences!
-If there is a gate, use it, then open it up again and cross the pasture quickly!
+9. Pay attention to fences!
+If there is a gate, use it, make sure it's closed after and cross the pasture quickly!

 © TVB Tiroler Oberland-Kaunertal-Severin Wegener-Mountainbike Kaunertal